DMPL Book Clubs

 The Varsity Cinema Book Club

-This month, we will be reading the play Romeo and Juliet by William Shakespeare, and watching the film Romeo + Juliet (1996) by Baz Luhrmann.
-Limited copies of the book will be available for checkout at the Central Library Pick-up Window starting April 1.
+This month, we will be reading the play The Tempest by William Shakespeare, and watching the film Forbidden Planet by Fred M. Wilcox.
+Limited copies of the book will be available for checkout at the Central Library Pick-up Window starting the first of the month.

 Learn More >>>